Generic Name: promethazine hydrochloride

 Use in Pediatric Patients

-CAUTION SHOULD BE EXERCISED WHEN ADMINISTERING Promethazine Syrup TO PEDIATRIC PATIENTS 2 YEARS OF AGE AND OLDER BECAUSE OF THE POTENTIAL FOR FATAL RESPIRATORY DEPRESSION.
+CAUTION SHOULD BE EXERCISED WHEN ADMINISTERING PROMETHAZINE PLAIN SYRUP TO PEDIATRIC PATIENTS 2 YEARS OF AGE AND OLDER BECAUSE OF THE POTENTIAL FOR FATAL RESPIRATORY DEPRESSION.
 RESPIRATORY DEPRESSION AND APNEA, SOMETIMES ASSOCIATED WITH DEATH, ARE STRONGLY ASSOCIATED WITH PROMETHAZINE PRODUCTS AND ARE NOT DIRECTLY RELATED TO INDIVIDUALIZED WEIGHT-BASED DOSING, WHICH MIGHT OTHERWISE PERMIT SAFE ADMINISTRATION.
 CONCOMITANT ADMINISTRATION OF PROMETHAZINE PRODUCTS WITH OTHER RESPIRATORY DEPRESSANTS HAS AN ASSOCIATION WITH RESPIRATORY DEPRESSION, AND SOMETIMES DEATH, IN PEDIATRIC PATIENTS.

 ANTIEMETICS ARE NOT RECOMMENDED FOR TREATMENT OF UNCOMPLICATED VOMITING IN PEDIATRIC PATIENTS, AND THEIR USE SHOULD BE LIMITED TO PROLONGED VOMITING OF KNOWN ETIOLOGY.
-THE EXTRAPYRAMIDAL SYMPTOMS WHICH CAN OCCUR SECONDARY TO Promethazine Syrup ADMINISTRATION MAY BE CONFUSED WITH THE CNS SIGNS OF UNDIAGNOSED PRIMARY DISEASE, e.g., ENCEPHALOPATHY OR REYE'S SYNDROME.
-THE USE OF Promethazine Syrup SHOULD BE AVOIDED IN PEDIATRIC PATIENTS WHOSE SIGNS AND SYMPTOMS MAY SUGGEST REYE'S SYNDROME OR OTHER HEPATIC DISEASES.
+THE EXTRAPYRAMIDAL SYMPTOMS WHICH CAN OCCUR SECONDARY TO PROMETHAZINE PLAIN SYRUP ADMINISTRATION MAY BE CONFUSED WITH THE CNS SIGNS OF UNDIAGNOSED PRIMARY DISEASE, e.g., ENCEPHALOPATHY OR REYE'S SYNDROME.
+THE USE OF PROMETHAZINE PLAIN SYRUP SHOULD BE AVOIDED IN PEDIATRIC PATIENTS WHOSE SIGNS AND SYMPTOMS MAY SUGGEST REYE'S SYNDROME OR OTHER HEPATIC DISEASES.

-Excessively large dosages of antihistamines, including Promethazine Syrup, in pediatric patients may cause sudden death (see OVERDOSAGE).
-Hallucinations and convulsions have occurred with therapeutic doses and overdoses of Promethazine in pediatric patients.
+Excessively large dosages of antihistamines, including promethazine plain syrup, in pediatric patients may cause sudden death (see OVERDOSAGE).
+Hallucinations and convulsions have occurred with therapeutic doses and overdoses of promethazine in pediatric patients.
 In pediatric patients who are acutely ill associated with dehydration, there is an increased susceptibility to dystonias with the use of promethazine HCl.

 Administration of promethazine HCl has been associated with reported cholestatic jaundice.